nadrino/simple-cpp-logger/README.md

 ## Showcase

-Here is a screenshot of first output lines you get while running the example.
+Here is a screenshot of the first output lines you get while running the example.

 ![](resources/screenshot/example_showcase.png)